Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 - How secure is its dividend?

-Additionally, as I conducted the analysis I also became increasingly interest in the role of exchange rates given that a sizable chunk of AT&T's debt load is denominated in a different currency than the U.S. dollar.
+Additionally, as I conducted the analysis, I also became increasingly interested in the role of exchange rates given that a sizable chunk of AT&T's debt load is denominated in a different currency than the U.S. dollar.

 I have been doing a similar analysis a year ago and thus by dissecting the different debt schedules at different points of time can draw conclusion as regards AT&T's debt management over that period.